MatteoLarrode/ExchangeRatePredictor/README.md

 ### Mid to Long-run

-- historical examples (Development of countries: China?
-India?
-Changes of regimes)
+1) Overview  <br/>
+- Case studies
+    - in Asia (China-US trade wars?)
+    - in MidEast (Arab Springs?)
+    - in Africa (wars?)
+    - in Europe (eurozone?
+Brexit?)
+    - in South America?

 2) USD - EUR <br/>
-- exchange rates over the last decade
+- exchange rates over the last decade & months
 - quick overview

 Zooming in a little <br/>

-1) General examples <br/>
-- historical examples (covid? wars?
-Arab Springs?
-Brexit?)

-2) USD - EUR <br/>
+USD - EUR <br/>
 - exchange rates over the last months / year
 - quick overview

-But what interests us in this project are smaller scale variations<br/>
-We have data on the daily and want to use it to inform everyday life decisions<br/>
+But what interests us in this project are smaller scale variations.
+We have data on the daily and want to use it to inform everyday life decisions.<br/>
 Let's have a look at fluctuations over days <br/>

 ### Short-run